qyliii/FluPLM_multiTask/README.md

 This will:
 - Load and preprocess the datasets
-- Fine-tune the last N(defualt 5) layers of the ESM-2 model with three classification heads simultaneously
+- Fine-tune the last N (defualt 5) layers of the pretrained model with three classification heads simultaneously
-- Save the trained checkpoint to ./model/esm2_fz28_unfz5_3task_2seq.pth
+- Save the trained checkpoint to ./model/esm2_flu_3task.pth

+You can use either the [ESM2](https://github.com/facebookresearch/esm/) pretrained model or the fine-tuned [ESM2_Flu](https://drive.google.com/drive/folders/1d1BpyrjqdI_1sA2HcgM5VDFZdFlN5Icc?usp=drive_link) model on influenza protein sequences as the pretrained model.

 ### Running Predictions